 Advanced Aesthetic Surgery offers residents of the Atlanta and Marietta area world-class breast augmentation (breast enlargement) performed by a compassionate doctor.
 Board-certified plastic surgeon Thomas Lintner, MD does not employ a “bigger is better” approach to breast augmentation.
 He wants his patients to have breast implants that fit their body.
 As a caring surgeon, Dr. Lintner bases his breast enlargement recommendations on an individual’s needs and on achieving a natural look.

 When planning for breast augmentation surgery, patients must consider placement and size of their breast implants.
-Dr. Lintner will review the advantages of placing breast implants under the muscle instead of over the muscle.
+Dr. Lintner will review the advantages of placing saline or silicone breast implants under the muscle instead of over the muscle.
 He also wants patients to be aware of the possible incision locations when deciding on breast enlargement.

 Many patients are concerned about complications and recovery time for breast enlargement.
 Aware of these concerns, Dr. Lintner reviews possible complications with all of his breast augmentation patients prior to surgery.
 If appropriate, Dr. Lintner can also discuss the possibility of combining your breast surgery with a tummy tuck or liposuction.